 For most users, it doesn’t cost the earth to snap on a set of half-decent lights; absolute budget lights can start from as little as £1.50 each.
 We do however suggest spending more to get a light with more features.

 Consider the following before buying:

-- Where will you be riding most?
-On dark country lanes, a budget light may serve well enough to assist other road users in seeing you, but will offer you no field of vision.
+- Where will you be riding the most?
+On dark country lanes, a budget light may serve well enough to assist other road users in seeing you but will offer you no field of vision.

 - Lights with built-in rechargeable batteries may be more expensive, however over the course of the lights life, they will cost less to run.

 - Easy removal is very important if you’re locking your bike in a public place, so you can take them with you rather than leave them at the mercy of thieves.